xbmc/repo-plugins/plugin.video.vrt.nu/README.md

 This Kodi add-on can be used to watch all video content from VRT NU.

-- Track the programs you follow
+- Track the programs you like
-- List all videos alphabetically by program, by category or by channel
+- List all videos alphabetically by program, by category, by channel or by feature
-- Watch live streams from Eén, Canvas, Ketnet and Ketnet Junior
+- Watch live streams from Eén, Canvas, Ketnet, Ketnet Junior and Sporza
 - Discover recently added or soon offline content
 - Browse the online TV guides or search VRT NU